 Hi, I’m Eliot.
-I’m making poetic writing tools by programming in Python.
+I have made some poetic writing tools, mostly by programming in Python.
 I think being able to search for words flexibly by rhyme, meter, and meaning can be very useful for certain kinds of comedic, poetic, or mnemonic writing.
 I wish I had a text editor that handled words by their sound and meaning instead of just their spelling.

 All of the outputs and examples below come from tools I’ve developed from scratch in Python (plus sometimes Google’s Word2Vec).